kralikba/case/README.md

 To do
 -----

+- [ ] annotations on fields which are valid for parameters should appear wherever applicable (e.g. constructor parameter list, apply, ...)
 - [ ] proper docs
 - [ ] some info output to see a summary of @fancy-generated constructors and defs
 - [ ] varargs